-In-session access elevation works seamlessly in the cloud and can be achieved by either assigning temporal access or using role/access elevation to privileged accounts.
+In-session access elevation works seamlessly in the cloud and can be achieved by assigning temporal access or using role/access elevation to privileged accounts.

-Privileged Access Governance should be the core component of a PAM strategy.
+Privileged Access Governance Should be the Core Component of a PAM Strategy

 Uninterrupted visibility of privileged access to cloud assets is imperative.
 The inherent challenge with securing privileged access on cloud assets/platforms lies within large numbers of permissions, policies, and roles objects.
-Continuous sifting, crunching, and processing are important to know who has access to what.
+Continuous sifting, crunching, and processing are essential to know who has access to what.

-Continuous privileged access governance provides detailed insights on risky access combinations and violations.
+Continuous privileged access governance provides detailed insights into risky access combinations and violations.
 It serves as an intelligent hub for PAM workflows, making them well-versed with access risks.
 This, in turn, provides necessary triggers for additional checks (if deemed necessary).

-Identify the interfaces/conduits through which privileged access can be gained
+Identify the Interfaces/Conduits Through which Privileged Access can be Gained.

-Include DevOps & CI/CD tools in the PAM scope
+Include DevOps & CI/CD Tools in the PAM Scope

 A PAM strategy for the cloud is incomplete if it doesn’t cover DevOps & CI/CD processes.
-Managing privileged access should not be limited to native cloud entities – each DevOps & CI/CD process or tool interacting with or consuming cloud services must be included in the scope of the PAM.
+Managing privileged access should not be limited to native cloud entities – each DevOps & CI/CD process or tool interacting with, or consuming cloud services must be included in the scope of the PAM.

-They must be aware of and accept their responsibilities of refreshing/rotating passwords, temporal assignment of credentials to privileged accounts, resetting access keys, etc.
+IT teams must be aware of and accept their responsibilities of refreshing/rotating passwords, temporal assignment of credentials to privileged accounts, resetting access keys, etc.

 A responsibility matrix of compliance objectives/requirements pertaining to PAM for the cloud should be mapped between cloud service providers and organizations.
 This would help show a clear delineation of duties, setting the right expectations for the organization teams’ roles and responsibilities.